Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

     ...
 ```

-On each iteration, we're calling `_swap`:
+In each iteration, we're calling `_swap` with these parameters:
 1. `params.amountIn` tracks input amounts.
 During the first swap it's the amount provided by user.
 During next swaps
 its the amounts returned from previous swaps.
 1. `hasMultiplePools ? address(this) : params.recipient`–if there are multiple pools in the path, recipient is the manager
 contract, it'll store tokens between swaps.
 If there's only one pool (last one) in the path, recipient is the one
-specified in parameters (usually the same user that initiates the swap).
+specified in the parameters (usually the same user that initiates the swap).
-1. `sqrtPriceLimitX96` is set to 0 to disable slippage protection in Pool contract.
+1. `sqrtPriceLimitX96` is set to 0 to disable slippage protection in the Pool contract.
 1. Last parameter is what we pass to `uniswapV3SwapCallback`–we'll look at it shortly.

 After making one swap, we need to proceed to next pool in a path or return: